KhronosGroup/glTF-Tutorials/PBR Tutorial.md

 Once a material has been described, we can then use this material on meshes throughout a 3D scene.
 You could create a single material and assign it to every object within a scene, but that would make for quite a boring application.
 With physically-based materials, we can create complex materials that bring a scene to life and offer visually compelling experiences to the user.

 To get a better idea of what we can create with this abstraction, here is a list of some common materials and what their descriptions might entail...
-* Mirror -- Perfect specular reflection
+* **Mirror** - Perfect specular reflection
-* Metal -- Diffuse and specular reflections described by the Fresnel equations for conductors
+* **Metal** - Diffuse and specular reflections described by the Fresnel equations for conductors
-* Clear Glass -- A combination of specular reflection and transmission
+* **Clear Glass** - A combination of specular reflection and transmission
-* Dyed Glass -- Specular reflection and transmission as in clear glass, but with added diffuse reflection to account for the color
+* **Dyed Glass** - Specular reflection and transmission as in clear glass, but with added diffuse reflection to account for the color

 ## Where does glTF come in?
 As you may know, glTF is a 3D file format that is increasingly becoming a standard in the CG community.
 It has the capability to encode everything in a 3D scene including meshes, cameras, lights, joint hierarchies, samples, and materials.
 This means that glTF can give many software applications, such as game engines and modeling software, the capability of importing and exporting entire scenes by using a single file type.